 The Weidenfeld Institute of Jewish Studies is delighted to announce The Edward Timms Award.
 Fascinated by the complex and painful history of Jews in Europe, Edward Timms founded the Centre for German-Jewish Studies at the University of Sussex in 1994.
 To celebrate Prof. Timms work and lifetime achievements, we would like to offer an award of up to £500 open to all members of the school of Media Arts and the Humanities who wish to organise an event (lecture, workshop etc) or podcast related to the broad remit of the Weidenfeld Institute of Jewish Studies.

-The University of Sussex (of which the Centre for German-Jewish Studies is a part) is an exempt charity and, as such, is not required to register with the Charity Commissioners because the institution is already responsible to another statutory body – The Higher Education Funding Council for England (HEFCE).
+The University of Sussex (of which the Weidenfeld Insitute of Jewish Studies and the Centre for German-Jewish Studies are a part) is an exempt charity and, as such, is not required to register with the Charity Commissioners because the institution is already responsible to another statutory body – The Higher Education Funding Council for England (HEFCE).
 As an exempt charity The University has exactly the same rights as any registered charity.
 The Inland Revenue claim number is XN1306 and tax claims are treated in exactly the same way as those of a registered charity.